The Last Tycoon: Background

+Plans for remaining chapters

+At the time of his death, Fitzgerald had only completed the first draft of the novel up to the sixth chapter, with the remaining chapters consisting of outlines and notes only.
+In his notes for the sixth chapter, Fitzgerald had written "The Cummerbund", based on an anecdote of Graham's, in which she had decided not to marry a man because he wore a red cummerbund, which had embarrassed her.
+Upon hearing the anecdote, Fitzgerald wrote it down and was evidently going to include it in the novel.
+In his notes for the following chapter (numbered "G"), a note read: "Last fling with Kathleen, Old stars in heat wave at Encino."
+This was based on an "unbearably" hot day when Graham visited Fitzgerald at his house while other guests were there.
+Fitzgerald was to include a similar scene in the novel, with Stahr hosting a party for some of the "old stars" of the movie business.
+In the ninth and final chapter notes (numbered "I"), Fitzgerald had outlined plans for Stahr's funeral, which was to mirror that of Jay Gatsby in his earlier novel The Great Gatsby (1925), summarising the scene with a note that read "Johnny Swanson at funeral".
+According to Graham, Stahr's funeral was to be "pathetic in a totally different way" to Gatsby’s; while there were no mourners at Gatsby's funeral, there was to be every Hollywood-related person in attendance at Stahr's, each "vying for prominence".

 Publication history

 Edmund Wilson edited The Last Tycoon from the remaining notes written by F. Scott Fitzgerald and published the novel in 1941.

 The novel was unfinished and in rough form at the time of Fitzgerald's death at age 44.
 The literary critic and writer Edmund Wilson, a close friend of Fitzgerald, informed Graham in July 1941 that the unfinished novel would be published, alongside Gatsby, because Perkins had admired it so much.
 Wilson sought Graham's assistance in compiling the notes for the novel, and he edited it for publication.
 The unfinished novel was published in 1941 as The Last Tycoon, by which name it is best known.
+Wilson would later write, in his review for Graham's memoir Beloved Infidel (1957), that "undoubtedly we would not have had The Last Tycoon but for Sheliah".

 In 1993, another version of the novel was published under the title The Love of the Last Tycoon, as part of the Cambridge edition of the Works of F. Scott Fitzgerald, edited by Matthew J. Bruccoli, a Fitzgerald scholar.
 Bruccoli reworked the extant seventeen chapters of the thirty-one planned according to his interpretation of the author's notes.
 At least one reviewer considered Bruccoli's work to be a "remarkable feat of scholarship" and notes that it "restored Fitzgerald's original version and has also restored the narrative's ostensible working title, one that implies that Hollywood is the last American frontier where immigrants and their progeny remake themselves."